rmscode/binary-garden/docs/cloud/microsoft-365/exchange-online/hybrid-deployment.md

 ## Decommissioning the Last Exchange Server { #decom-last-exchange-server data-toc-label="Decom Last Exchange Server"}

+If you maintain an on-premises Exchange server just for recipient management in Exchange Hybrid, you *might* be able to shut down your last Exchange server and manage recipients using Windows PowerShell.
+Shutting down the Exchange server is completely optional.
+This will work for you if the following statements are true:

+- [ ] You migrated all mailboxes and public folders to Exchange Online (no on-premises Exchange recipients).
+- [ ] You use AD for recipient management and cloud sync or Microsoft Entra Connect for synchronization.
+- [ ] You don't use or require the on-premises Exchange admin center or Exchange role-based access control (RBAC).
+- [ ] You're comfortable using Windows PowerShell only for recipient management.
+- [ ] You don't require auditing or logging of recipient management activity.
+- [ ] You're running only one on-premises Exchange server and only for recipient management.
+- [ ] You want to manage recipients without running any Exchange servers.

-!!! info "Important"
+!!!info "Important"

-    Ensure that all mailboxes have been migrated to the cloud and that there is no SMTP relay.
+    Additionally, if you use your last Exchange server for any purpose other than recipient management (for example, SMTP relay), then don't shut it down.

 I have some notes on this [here](../../../notes/exchange-migration-notes.md#how-and-when-to-decommission-your-on-prem-exchange-server-in-a-hybrid-deployment).
 Official Microsoft documentation available [here](https://learn.microsoft.com/en-gb/exchange/manage-hybrid-exchange-recipients-with-management-tools).

 ### Prepare the Exchange Server { data-toc-label="Prepare the Exchange Server" }